ThelianTech-Hobby-Projects/Factorio-Mods/GAMEPLAN.md

 # Game Mechanics and Design Plan

 #### You have been contracted by The Thelian Mining & Extraction Corporation to travel to nearby star systems in search for new sources of resources.
-You land on Navuis, a small habital exoplanet, located in the star system X-42, about 69 lightyears away from Sol-Earth.
+You land on Navuis, a small habitual exoplanet, located in the star system X-42, about 69 lightyears away from Sol-Earth.
 Navuis a planet scanned to be Full of rich resources, but also has signs of unknown potentially hostile fauna.
-Your job is to setup a new industrial complex for producing and sending packages of vital resources back to Earth by sending cargo rockets to your autonomous Space-Tug 9000.
+Your job is to setup a new industrial complex and planetary outposts to support a supply line for sending vital resources back to Earth by sending cargo rockets to your autonomous Space-Tug 9000.
 ---
 ## Start of a New Game
-- New Landed Ship with internal surface for pre-starter base phase and primitive technology phase

-		This will include starting items and a starting vehicle Will Include built in small crafting stations and starter furnaces for progression.
-		Will Include built in early storage chests and a starter Laboratory.
-		Internal Ship Surface will be powered by a fixed power supply RTG Reactor and a special substation for power coverage.
-		Internal Ship Surface will not allow for entity placement or removal.
-		Outside of the ship will be an initial perimeter fence and starter gun turrets.
-		Placement for a starter emergency portable diesel generator and Small starter Radar.
+- Start with your Space Tug 9000 in Orbit, It has been thoroughly damaged from all the asteroids that this star system is littered with.
+You must repair it so you can finish setting up a supply line back to earth.
 - All early game minable deposits will be in starting area to simulate landing in a spot of easy accessible surface deposits.
-- Starting ship machines are advanced enough to craft advanced components and machines through an advanced 3d printing technology but crafts very very very slowly,
-- Starting ship lab is enough to get basic research going but has an extremely slow research speed.
-- Stating ship can be damaged and destroyed by enemy biters but it has a very high amount of health and slowly repairs itself over time, like extremely slowly.
-- Prepare for Early Game Automation and Science Production.
+-
 ---
-## Burner to Early Electric Phase
+## Early Game Automation and Science Projects
 - Initial mining and starter base and mall.
 - Setup primitive ore processing and smelting.
 - Early burner and steam phase crafting and power generation.